David-44/express-template/readme.md

 Everything is in /dev/template/ with 3 subfolders:
 - partials:
 It contains some already made chunks of code that are mostly placeholders.
-The main entry point is the layout file
+The main entry point is the layout file.

-- ejs contains all files that should be compiled as ejs When using it, the syntax for everything that should still be used as ejs function should use the syntax <~ and ~> instead of <% and %>
+- ejs contains all files that should be compiled as ejs When using it, the syntax for everything that should still be used as ejs function should use the syntax <~ and ~> instead of <% and %>.

-- html, all the files that should be compiled as html go there
+- html, all the files that should be compiled as html go there.

+- The html only files are minified and copied to dist with the frontend while the ejs files are copied as such with the backend.

+- All the work happens in a config file: build-config/templates.js

+- To compile once (without watching): `npm run templates`.

 ### Sass
-Needs node-watch (installed when initialising).

-Runs with `npm run watch`.
+Uses dart-sass

 - The folder organisation is heavily based on [Sass Guidelines](http://sass-guidelin.es/).
 - The content of the _variables file is set to default value so that the watch command will work right away.
 These values are not here to match anything, they're just placeholders.